gajos112/BatteryLevel-Timeliner/README.md

 - Windows 10.0.19042.

-The tool accesses and parses data from the table called {FEE4E14F-02A9-4550-B5CE-5FA2DA202E37}.
+The tool accesses and parses data from a table called {FEE4E14F-02A9-4550-B5CE-5FA2DA202E37}.
 More information about the SRUM structure can be found under these links:

 - https://deepsec.net/docs/Slides/2019/Beyond_Windows_Forensics_with_Built-in_Microsoft_Tooling_Thomas_Fischer.pdf,
 - https://velociraptor.velocidex.com/digging-into-the-system-resource-usage-monitor-srum-afbadb1a375,